solana-labs/solana/docs/src/terminology.md

 See [ledger vote](terminology.md#ledger-vote).

+## vote account

+For a validator to receive votes, it creates a vote account.
+Stake accounts will then be able to select this vote account to delegate their stake towards.

 ## vote credit

 A reward tally for validators.
 A vote credit is awarded to a validator in its vote account when the validator reaches a [root](terminology.md#root).

+## vote signer

+A service that evaluates each vote to ensure it does not violate a slashing condition.
+A vote signer only needs to maintain minimal state regarding the votes it signed and the votes signed by the rest of the cluster.
+The vote signer controls the voting capability of a vote account.

 ## wallet